Skip to main content

 Saturday, 18 October

-The artist would like to thank the Canadian Council for the Arts and Partners In Art for their support.
+The artist would like to thank the Canada Council for the Arts and Partners In Art for their support.

 This exhibition is presented with the support of KWAG's Women for Women's Art.